kgsnipes/codechallenge/ReadMe.txt

 - For brevity, have avoided all the default enterprise design of timestamp tracking of the data models.
 - JUnit test cases are available.
 - For bevity, avoided localization of data in the models.
-- For brevity, paging is not implemented for the Order listing.